Navdevl/mundana-theme-jekyll/_drafts/creating-an-incoming-email-server-and-sending-data.md

 Preferably cd into that directory for more ease.

-You will find `main.cf` file inside the directory which is going to cover almost what we are going to go with here.
-So, I am cutting down a lot of unnecessary elements of explanation in here to explain each of the configuration variables inside `main.cf` and going to share the configuration that I am currently using.
+You will find **main.cf** file inside the directory which is going to cover almost what we are going to go with here.
+So, I am cutting down a lot of elements in here to explain each of the configuration variables inside **main.cf** and going to share the configuration that I am currently using.

     smtpd_banner = $myhostname ESMTP $mail_name $mail_version
     biff = no